 The first sign that you are experiencing menopause will be a change in the pattern of your periods before they stop altogether.
 Most women will experience symptoms both during and after their period’s end.
 These include hot flushes, vaginal dryness, difficulty sleeping, anxiety and problems with memory and concentration.

-These symptoms can negatively affect a lot of women's everyday life, and as a side effect of these symptoms, they may have difficulty losing weight or keeping weight off.
+These symptoms can negatively affect a lot of women’s everyday life, and as a side effect of these symptoms, they may make losing weight or keeping weight off more difficult.

 Losing Weight During the Menopause

 If you are experiencing menopause and are finding it difficult to lose weight, don’t panic.
 Whilst it can be frustrating, many women are going through the same experience.
 Difficulty losing weight is not a direct side effect but is more a side effect of the symptoms.

 Many people will tell you that to lose weight, all you need to do is take in fewer calories and exercise more.
 Whilst this may be the main basis of weight loss, many things can interrupt your progress and make losing weight that little bit harder.

 If you are suffering from difficulty sleeping during menopause, this can greatly impact weight loss.
 A lack of sleep can affect your metabolism, meaning that your dieting isn’t as effective and makes you feel hungry more often, which can lead to snacking and overeating.

 However, with difficulty sleeping being a side effect of menopause, losing weight becomes much harder.
 Exercising during the day can be a good way to try and fix this, and we don’t mean exercise to lose weight.
 Exercising can help improve sleep for the simple reason being that it tires you out.
 That doesn’t mean you need to run a marathon every day, but by exercising a bit more each day, it can burn up more energy and leave you feeling more tired when it comes to going to bed.